Why Do We Need Brand Guidelines?

 Beginning immediately, ANYTHING intended to be used at, for, or by Marian Catholic must be reviewed and approved for brand compliance before it is purchased, worn or displayed.
 All Marian Catholic material must include a primary logo (see below) or “Marian Catholic” prominently displayed.
 Additional logos are allowed with prior approval.

-The Director of Marketing and Advertising will review samples of all written and electronic material.
+The Director of Marketing and Communications will review samples of all written and electronic material.
 The Assistant Athletic Director will review samples of all apparel (Spirit Wear, uniforms, team gear).
 After their review, all materials must be approved by the Assistant Principal of Student Activities.
 After the Assistant Principal of Student Services approves the material, then the orders for your material may be placed.
 If an order is placed without the review and approval, the material will not be paid by Marian Catholic or from funds collected on behalf of any student.
 In addition, the material may not be distributed to the students, nor may it be worn or used at any school-related event.

 Our Mission Statement: